Last Updated on 5th March 2025

 How we can help you sue a solicitor for negligence

-If having read this brief article you feel you have a case to sue a solicitor for negligence and you would like specialist assistance then we will be happy to help.
-We deal with claims against solicitors throughout England and Wales and are experienced in handing a broad range of cases, from rights of way errors to claims being struck out, from conveyancing mistakes to cyber fraud.
+If you feel you have a valid case to sue a solicitor for negligence, and you would like specialist legal assistance then we will be happy to offer you a free consultation.
+We deal with claims against solicitors throughout England and Wales and are experienced in handling a broad range of cases, from rights of way errors to claims being struck out, from conveyancing mistakes to cyber fraud.